 The Step-up Centres are conceptualized to ensure that not just educational prowess but holistic development of an underprivileged child is pursued which helps them gain sufficient traction to merge with the formal government education system.

 Step-up is a yearlong programme.
 It is designed by blending the formal learning and skill based experiences, engaging children for six days in a week.
 Aligned with the norms of Sarva Shiksha Abhiyan (SSA), Step-up is a Multi Grade Multi Level framework, which aims to provide outcome based learning to Out of School children.

 With education at the fulcrum, buttressed by cooperation between, child, HPPI, community and government, the approach focuses on establishing child-centric learning centres that benefit larger number of out of school children, bereft of basic education.

-The development of the Programme started in 2012, and currently 167 Step–up centres reach out to 4437 children across 3 states of Delhi, Haryana and Madhya Pradesh.
+The development of the Programme started in 2012, and currently 396 Step–up centres reach out to 11,307 children across 11 districts of Haryana.

 AWC proved to be an important precursor to initiate the concept of Step-up Centres.
 Humana People to People India aims to establish 1200 Step Up centres reaching out to 300,000 children over the next 10 years to assist National and State Governments in meeting the goals of Right to Education and the UN Millennium Development Goals for Education.